 Control of Racing

-A professional company, Dragon Boat Events Ltd, (Dragon Boat Events) - a division of The Organisation Group Ltd, (The Organisation) will conduct the racing in accordance with the rules of the International Dragon Boat Federation.
-Dragon Boat Events’ Event Director will be in overall control of the racing, and his directions relayed over the tannoy and via radio to river marshals, are to be observed by crews on the river.
+A professional company, Dragon Boat Events Ltd, (Dragon Boat Events), a division of The Organisation Group Ltd, (The Organisation) will conduct the racing in accordance with the rules of the International Dragon Boat Federation.
+Dragon Boat Events’ Event Director will be in overall control of the racing, and his directions relayed over the public address and via radio to river marshals, are to be observed by crews on the river.
 His decision is final on all aspects of racing.
-Dragon Boat Events will also provide a qualified helmsman for each boat.
+Dragon Boat Events will provide a qualified helmsman for each boat.
 Their duties are to navigate and to oversee the safety of the crew, and their directions to their crew are to be observed.
-If in the opinion of the helmsman, the weight of the crew or the conditions on the day makes safe boat handling a problem, the boat’s helmsman has the absolute authority to require the crew to reduce the number of paddlers.
+If in the opinion of the helmsman, the weight of the crew, or the conditions on the day, makes safe boat handling a problem, the boat’s helmsman has the absolute authority to require the crew to reduce the number of paddlers.
 Dragon Boat Events is licensed under the HSE’s Adventure Activities Licensing Scheme to provide dragon boat racing activities to under 18s.

-A copy of Dragon Boat Events’ Team Information & Waiver, which has printed on the back of it the Crew Declaration, is available here.
-To register on the day, each Team Captain will be required to produce a copy of the Crew Declaration completed and signed by every member of the team, accepting all the risks involved in participating and that all the members are fit and able to swim wearing a buoyancy aid, as per the medical restrictions below, and will not hold The Organisation, Dragon Boat Events, the Rotary Club of York, British Waterways, York City Rowing Club, Brunswick Organic Nursery and Craft Workshop, or York Blind & Partially Sighted Society liable for any claims arising from any accident resulting in any loss or damage including bodily injury or death and agree to be bound by the Rules.
+A copy of Dragon Boat Events’ Team Information & Waiver, which includes the Crew Declaration, is available here.
+To register on the day, each Team Captain will be required to produce a copy of the Crew Declaration completed and signed by every member of the team, accepting all the risks involved in participating and that all the members are fit and able to swim wearing a buoyancy aid, as per the medical restrictions below, and will not hold The Organisation, Dragon Boat Events, the Rotary Club of York, Canal and River Trust, York City Rowing Club, York Mind or Citizens Advice York liable for any claims arising from any accident resulting in any loss or damage including bodily injury or death and agree to be bound by the Rules.